Risk Management

 Low Large

-If confidential information acquired through our business activities was to be leaked, it could affect our business performance and corporate valuation.
+The leakage of confidential information obtained through our business activities may have a negative impact on our business performance and corporate valuation.

 By establishing a Privacy Policy and rules/regulations to protect personal information, and appointing a Corporate Personal Information Protection Administrator, we are properly managing personal information and implementing various measures to address information security risks.